MbinOrg/mbin/docs/03-contributing/01-getting_started.md

 4. Run `docker compose up` to start the Docker containers.
 5. From here, you should be able to access your server at [https://localhost/](https://localhost/).
 Any edits to the source files will automatically rebuild your server.
 6. Optionally, follow the [Mbin first setup](../02-admin/04-running-mbin/01-first_setup.md) instructions.
+7. If you'd like to enable federation capabilities, then in `compose.dev.yaml`, change the two lines from `replicas: 0` to `replicas: 1` (under the `messenger` and `rabbitmq` services).
+Make sure you've ran the containers at least once before doing this, to give the `php` service a chance to install dependencies without overlap.

 > [!NOTE]
 > If you'd prefer to manually configure your Docker environment (instead of using the setup script) then follow the manual environment setup steps in the [Docker install guide](../02-admin/01-installation/02-docker.md), but while you're creating `compose.override.yaml`, use the following: